Skip to content

 Syntactic sugar for defining sequential multi-agent workflows.
 Generates a ConversationRouter from a list of pipeline stages.

-from roomkit import ConversationPipeline, PipelineStage
+from roomkit.orchestration import ConversationPipeline, PipelineStage

 pipeline = ConversationPipeline(